LGBTQ rights in Poland

-Acceptance for LGBT people in Polish society increased in the 1990s and early 2000s, mainly amongst younger people and those living in larger cities such as Warsaw and Kraków.
+Acceptance for LGBTQ people in Polish society increased in the 1990s and the early 2000s, mainly amongst younger people and those living in larger cities such as Warsaw and Kraków.
 There is a visible gay scene with clubs all around the country, most of them located in large urban areas.
 There are also several gay rights organizations, the two biggest ones being the Campaign Against Homophobia and Lambda Warszawa.
 Opinion polls on the public perception of LGBTQ rights in Poland have been contradictory, with many showing large support for registered partnerships, and some indicating a majority of opponents.
 The general trend however is an increase in the support for registered partnerships and same-sex marriage.
-Many left-wing and liberal political parties, namely the New Left, Labour Union, the Social Democratic Party, Your Movement, Modern, Together and Spring, have expressed support for the gay rights movement.
-Individual voices of support can also be found in the centre-right Civic Platform.
+Many left-wing and liberal political parties, namely the New Left, Labour Union, the Social Democratic Party, Modern, Together and Spring, have expressed support for the gay rights movement.
+Legalization of same-sex partnerships is also a part of political programme of Civic Coalition and the Third Way for the 2023 parliamentary elections.
+In November 2023, a same-sex married couple issued Polish courts to rectify the legality of same-sex marriages.

 Legality of same-sex sexual activity

-During the Partitions of Poland (1795–1918) and the German occupation of Poland (1939–1945), laws prohibiting homosexuality were imposed on the territory that makes up the current Polish state.
+During the Partitions of Poland (1795–1918) and the German occupation of Poland (1939–1945), laws prohibiting homosexuality were imposed on some territories that make up the modern Polish state.
+A notable exception was the Napoleonic Code, which was introduced in 1808 and decriminalized homosexuality in parts of Poland until it was overturned by a Tsarist decree in 1835.

 Following World War I, same-sex activity continued to be formally criminalized in now-independent Poland, because the penal codes of the Russian Empire, the Kingdom of Prussia and the Austria-Hungarian Empire remained in power.
 They mostly criminalized male same-sex acts, though the Austrian code included broader provisions against so-called "same-sex fornication" and was also used against women.

+The new Polish Penal Code of 1932 (Kodeks karny) decriminalized consensual same-sex acts.
+The decision had already been taken in the early 1920s and represented the success of long-lasting transnational advocacy.
+Homosexual prostitution remained illegal.
+According to lawyer Monika Płatek, these provisions were applied very broadly to homosexual couples to prevent them living together; any type of gift or paying for a partner's food, clothing, or lodging could be interpreted as prostitution.